 ‘This collar is made of particularly fine batiste.
 It was introduced to the Northern Netherlands by the Flemish refugees who arrived in the late sixteenth century.
 Because of its shape, this kind of collar was known as a millstone ruff.
 These became fashionable in the second half of the sixteenth century under the influence of the Spanish rulers.
 Early millstone ruffs were starched with regular pleats.
 This collar, however, is looser and less tidy.
 It is of a type that was popular with young, fashionable men around 1615 to 1635.
 This is the only surviving pleated ruff in the world.’

 Marie Cecile Thijs depicts angels as man’s impromptu companions.
 In her work, angels are a timeless metaphor representing hope and autonomy.
 She intermingles the surreal world of angels with today’s world to create a new reality.
-She mainly shows angels in more of a traditional portrait setting, partly inspired by classical painting and sculpture.
-The Human Angels have been awarded in the IPA 2011 (International Photography Awards), the Master Cup 2010 & 2011, and the Hasselblad Master Competition 2010.
+She also shows angels in more of a traditional portrait setting, partly inspired by classical painting and sculpture.

 In these portraits the majestic and even mythical proporties of horses are revealed, going so far as to create a black and white unicorn using an antique narwal whale tooth.
 Marie Cecile Thijs has also portrayed Salinero, an Olympic gold medal winning dressage horse.
 Salinero is included in the collection of the Rijksmuseum Amsterdam.

 C O L L E C T I O N R I J K S M U S E U M